galou/freecad.cross/README.md

 - Click on "OK" to close the dialog "Preferences"
 - Back to FreeCAD's main window, menu "Tools / Addon manager"
 - Search and install the workbench via the [Addon Manager](https://wiki.freecad.org/Std_AddonMgr)

+## Launching FreeCAD with ROS

+The CROSS workbench is supposed to load also without ROS, with limited functionality.
+If this is not the case, please report.

+You will probably want to be able to use ROS-related functionalities and this requires launching FreeCAD from the command line:

+- Open a terminal
+- Source your ROS workspace
+- Launch FreeCAD with extra Python modules set by ROS, `freecad --module-path ${PYTHONPATH//:/' --module-path '}` (replace `freecad` by your FreeCAD executable).
+This bash magic will add for example ` --module-path path1 --module-path path2 ` if `$PYTHONPATH` is `path1:path2`.

 ## Testing/developing the workbench